When you need answers,you know where to go.

 Caregiver shortages:

 Most patient care in hospitals comes from nurses.
 The estimated nursing shortage in the U.S. is between 200,000 and 450,000.
-They now have less time with each patient than ever before.
+All care providers have less time per patient than ever.

 The American Medical Association estimates a deficit of over 150,000 surgeon specialists and primary care physicians.
 Therefore, the bar for care excellence can be low.
-All care providers have less time per patient than ever.

 These facts remain regardless of your gender, insurance coverage, or wealth.
 With such drastic shortages, how will you find the best caregivers and the treatment you need?
-For many, the answer is a patient advocate.
+For many, the answer is A Patient Advocate.

 Medical Errors:

 During provider shortages, medical errors increase, and obtaining proper care becomes more challenging.
+The statistics related to medical errors is shocking.
+Most medical errors are preventable, and advocates specialize in reducing them.

 Relocation and the schedules of loved ones: